 The Marketer (The Chartered Institute of Marketing)

-Our new book The Daring Book for Boys in Business is available from April 2013.
+Our new book The Daring Book for Boys in Business is now available.
 This book specifically aims at companies and categories comfortable and successful at targeting men but now want to engage female customers.

 It asks why it is that in sectors as valuable telecoms, financial services, consumer electronics, cars, technology, gaming and utilities that women consistently report low levels of interest.
 It offers a step by step guide to those companies wishing to include women in their audience, but worry about leaving their male customers behind.